Sunday, 22 July 2018

 Unfortunately we had seen the last of that regional delicacy, the gougère, but we made do with croissants and a pain aux raisins.

-On the platform we threw away the very last of our walking maps – a moment of satisfaction after having set off with a wad as thick as a bread board.
+On the platform we threw away the very last of our walking maps – a moment of satisfaction after having set off with a wad as thick as a telephone book.

 At the camping ground we waited in a long queue, and noticed that most people spoke to the staff in some form of English.
-We made a point of speaking only in French, out of solidarity, and to give them a break.
+We made a point of speaking only in French, to give them a break.

 We put up our tent on the knoll overlooking the Seine.